 Crime rates are much higher in South Africa than Singapore.
 The last statistics available showed that between April 2004 and March 2005, 18,793 people were murdered in South Africa, an average of 51 a day in a nation of 47 million.
 There were 24,516 attempted murders, 55,114 reported rapes and 249,369 assaults with grievous injury.

+There are several reasons for this, though it might be difficult to point out which is the major cause for the high rise in its crime rates.
+To summarise the causes for the high crime rates in South Africa, the culture of violence, proliferation of firearms, rapid urbanisation, youthful population and weak criminal justice system are some of the causes to be highlighted.
 Culture of violence’ theories similarly argue that the effects of apartheid coupled with years of political violence and the continued exposure to violence in the home and in the neighbourhood have produced a destructive culture which manifests itself in what the Nedcor Project on Crime, Violence and Investment called ‘murderous intolerance’.16 It also means that South Africans quickly resort to violence as a means of solving conflicts — whether in the domestic, social or work environment.

 Age and Aids will be significant contributors to an increase in the rate of crime in South Africa over the next ten to twenty years.
 In a decade’s time, every fourth South African will be aged between fifteen and 24.
 It is at this age group where people’s propensity to commit crime is at its highest.
 Most criminologists concur that there is a direct relationship between age and the propensity to commit crime.
 Persons most likely to commit murder aged between eighteen and 24.
 A person in this age group is almost three times as likely to commit a murder than a person in the 25 to 34 age group, and more than six times as likely than a person aged 35 to 49.
 Juvenile prison population figures have shown a marked increase over the past few years.
 In mid-1999, there were just over 25 000 juveniles in South Africa’s prisons, an increase of almost 6 000 since 1996.
 Of the incarcerated juveniles, some 9 596 are serving jail terms for murder, attempted murder and vehicle hijacking.
 A further 3 100 have been imprisoned for committing serious sexual offences.
 In contrast, Singapore youth crime rates has decreased over the years.